withastro/docs/src/pages/en/guides/images.md

 The `src` attribute is **relative to the public folder**.
 These images can also be used in Markdown files using the `![]()` notation.

+Files in the `/public` directory are always served or copied as-is, with no processing.
+We recommend that local images are kept in `src/` when possible so that Astro can transform, optimize and bundle them.

 ```astro
 ---
 // src/pages/index.astro